Marvin510/ChicagoSpeedViolations/README.md

 # The making process of visualization #3
+### Keeping in mind that school is in session Monday through Friday, weekends should have less violations.
+Which is the opposite of what is truly happening.

 In the data exploration process, I designed a visualization that showed Friday as the day with more violations.
 I received criticism and thus decided to build on that mistake.
 Perhaps, explore if this visualization could lead to an interesting finding.